-- Your child receives one on one care when he needs it. - The setting is more like a family. - Your child has one consistent caregiver. - You may find family child care close to home. - All of your children may be able to attend the same family child care home.
-Look for one that has infant through school-age care. - More flexible hours suit part time employees or shift workers. - Costs may be the same or less than child care center costs.
+- · Your child receives one on one care when needed. - The setting is more like a family. - Your child has one consistent caregiver for many years. - You may find family child care close to home. - All of your children may be able to attend the same family child care home.
+Look for one that has infant through school-age care. - More flexible hours suit part time employees or shift workers. - Fees may be the same or less than child care center costs